Dairy-Free, Low-Carb, Keto Brownies

 What Constitutes as Butter?

-If you are using Country Crock, you are not using butter.
-Anything with “margarine,” “butter spread,” “butter flavored,” or “less fat” on the label is not butter and is likely made with vegetable oil.
+When I went keto, I realized that anything with “margarine,” “butter spread,” “butter flavored,” or “less fat” on the label is not butter and is likely made with vegetable oil.

 Vegetable oils are man-made oils that contribute to carb-cravings, inflammation, and overall poor health.
 You can read about the effects of